scseanchow/maple_idle_bot/README.md

 # MapleStory Idle - Party Quest Auto Bot

-An automation bot for the Party Quest feature in MapleStory Idle, running on MuMu Player (Android emulator) on macOS.
+An automation bot for the Party Quest feature in MapleStory Idle, running on Android emulators (tested with MuMu Player) via ADB.

 ## Features